 With the fast upgrading of digital products, like mobile phone, computer, laptop etc, the ways of listening to music also vary.
 But no matter what changes are happening, having a pair of earbuds or headphones on as people walking, biking, or riding to their destination is the unchanged fashion.
 The truth is that personal portable music did not exist in human life and was not the mainstream fashion like in 1990s.
 However, there are still so many senior enthusiasts and loyal fans of Sony flagship Walkman, like NW-ZX2 and collectors of classic Sony Walkman.
 So let's look back the development of Sony Walkman.
-And if you are the users of Apple Music, here this article will share a useful way to transfer Apple Music files to Sony Walkman to listen to music wherever and whenever you want.
+And if you are the users of Apple Music, here this article will share a useful way to stream Apple Music files to Sony Walkman to listen to music wherever and whenever you want.

 The Development History of Sony Walkman